 - Knight Rider: KARR, the predecessor of KITT.
 ZCE

-- Star Trek: Deep Space Nine - Gul Dukat, the main Big Bad of the series used to run DS 9 before the Federation took over
+- Star Trek: Deep Space Nine.
+Gul Dukat, the main Big Bad of the series used to run DS9 before the Federation took over

-- There was an episode of Seven Days where the villain was a former test chrononaut, believed dead for years.
+- There was an episode of 7Days where the villain was a former test chrononaut, believed dead for years.
 Another has a man who wanted to be a chrononaut, and cracked after he learned he does not qualify.
 The problems started when he got out of madhouse early.

-- Windom Earle in Twin Peaks is Agent Cooper's former mentor, an FBI Agent gone rogue, possibly possessed by evil spirits, and definitely murderous.
+- Windom Earle in Twin Peaks is Agent Cooper's former mentor, an FBI agent gone rogue, possibly possessed by evil spirits, and definitely murderous.

-- The protagonist in the first The Librarian made-for-tv movie was replacing the big bad.
+- The protagonist in the first The Librarian Made-for-TV Movie was replacing the Big Bad.